ekbann/ekbann/README.md

 - 👋 Hi, I’m @ekbann
 - 👀 I’m interested in ...
 Retrocomputing, Raspberry Pi, and software development;
 - 🌱 I’m currently learning ...
-MERN stack with React Native for web/mobile dev;
+Machine learning compilers and optimizers;
 - 💞️ I’m looking to collaborate on ... any cool project for retro or modern platforms;
 - 📫 How to reach me ... here on GitHub.